Massachusetts Lien Waiver Rules

 Can Waive Rights Before Payment

-If the waiver follows the required statutory form, lien rights can be waived prior to payment.
+If the waiver is valid and enforceable, lien rights can be waived prior to payment.

 Lien waivers are pretty complex documents.
-But, given how often they are exchanged, they can be given short shrift and overlooked.
-A lien waiver works as a receipt that payment has been made, or has been promised, for work or materials furnished on a job.
-These documents are exchanged at the time of payment, and commonly attached to subcontractor pay applications or vendor invoices.
+But they are also unassuming because of how frequently they get exchanged on construction jobs across the country, and in Massachusetts.
+A lien waiver is basically a receipt that payment has been made for work or materials on a job.
+These documents are exchanged at the time of payment and are commonly attached to subcontractor pay applications or vendor invoices.

-There are different types of lien releases for different types of situations, depending on whether payment has been made or was promised, and whether the project has ended or is ongoing.
-Also, another frustrating quality of lien waivers is that the process of sending, requesting, tracking, and collecting lien waivers is an administrative pain that slows down the payment process.
+There are different types of lien releases for different types of situations.
+And these documents have significant consequences for everyone on a job — as it connects directly to everyone’s right to cash!
+Also, one pesky aspect of lien waivers is that the process of sending, requesting, tracking, and collecting lien waivers is an administrative pain that slows down the payment on a project.